MiamiOH-CSE274/01_Git_and_Intro/README.md

 	   while there is data in the stack pop data off the Stack
 		 write that string to stdout

+3)
+	while there are more lines to read read a line
+	      push the line onto a queue
+	      if the size of the queue is >= 42 remove the first entry in the queue if line read is blank
+		    print the line that was removed from the queue

+4)
+	while there are more lines to read read a line
+	      add the line to a USet
+	      if the line wasnt in the USet already print the line

+5)
+	while there are more lines to read read a line
+	      add the line to a USet
+	      if the line was in the USet already print the line

+6)
+	while there are more lines to read read a line
+	      add the line to a SSet
+	sort the SSet by length
+	print each value in SSet

+7)

 #### 4. Your choice: Morin, Exercise 1.2, 1.3, or 1.4 (pick one)